 See the UCF Undergraduate Catalog for the official requirements for the Criminal Justice Minor.

 There is no application process per se, rather students declare a minor.

-To declare a minor, a student must complete a Minor Declaration form, available online through the student’s MyUCF account or at Undergraduate Student Services (HPA II – Suite 115).
+To declare a minor, a student must complete a Minor Declaration form, available online through the student’s MyUCF account or at Undergraduate Student Affairs (HPA II – Suite 115).
 This form must be signed by the student’s advisor and the chair of the department.

 Learn more about adding a minor.